 Politics combines well with other A level subjects such as economics, history, geography, English and modern languages.
 Politics can be studied at degree level in many different combinations, including courses in Politics, Philosophy and Economics (PPE - Oxford), Social and Political Studies (SPS – Cambridge), International Relations (UWA), Political Economy (LSE).
 As a subject it demands high levels of analytical skill and is therefore potentially attractive to employers.
 This is a subject that is growing in popularity and is offered in two option groups.
 There are two specialist teachers delivering the course.

+Key skills of examining evidence and using evidence to draw conclusions are vital for examination success.
+Students are expected to keep up with current affairs and use their own examples in support of arguments they make.
 Politics is a text based, essay assessed subject, and these facts cannot be ignored.
 It is however, a subject rich in debate.
 The subject matter lends itself to a great variety of teaching and learning styles and activities.
-All students visit the Houses of Parliament in the Lower Sixth, meeting our local MP and staying overnight on the HMD (HMS) Belfast, and there are overseas trips planned; to Russia at Easter 2014 and the USA in 2015.

 Further subject information can be found in the relevant school curriculum document on the Curriculum page.